britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 so the privacy considerations for the latency spin bit are essentially the same as those for passive RTT measurement in general.
-However, it has been shown that these kind of RTT estimates do not provide a sufficiently high enough accurancy for geo-locating, therefore the privacy risk of exposing these information is considered low.
+However, it has been shown that these kind of RTT estimates do not provide a sufficiently high enough accuracy for geo-locating, therefore the privacy risk of exposing these information is considered low.

 # Acknowledgments